 Torch™ Portable UV Disinfection by ClorDiSys

 For larger spaces with multiple surfaces needing sterilization from hazardous viruses, portable UV disinfection modules, such as Terra’s Torch™ by ClorDiSys, is an effective and economical solution.
 The mobile unit is constructed of eight quartz-glass low-mercury UVC bulbs.
 Positioned with an open center, the UVC bulbs provide 360-degree coverage for unusually shaped rooms.
 Its 4-degree tilt extends the light towards the ceiling.
-The Torch is especially useful for hospital rooms, healthcare facilities, hospitaland labs; ambulances utilize them after being exposed to high-risk, infectious viruses like Ebola.
+The Torch is especially useful for hospital rooms, healthcare facilities, and labs; ambulances utilize them after being exposed to high-risk, infectious viruses like Ebola.

 Operation factors to consider: When using portable UV disinfection for applications involving high-risk microorganisms, planning for adequate exposure time is vital.
 In some cases, using multiple units will minimize the occurrence of “shadow” areas (surfaces not in full view of the UVC light).
 It is also important to alternate placement of the unit for multiple exposure cycles.
 In hospital rooms, for example, beds must be exposed to the UVC unit multiple times on each side.